redeem4/Care_Corner/care-corner-api/README.md

 ### Docker

-Docker is needed to run localstack in an isolated way:
+Docker is used to run localstack and the serverless app in a cross-platform way:

   https://docs.docker.com/get-docker/

-  docker run -ti care-corner /bin/bash
+Head over to your command line:

+    docker-compose build

 ## Running